AIR Educators Start Here

 Students begin with coding basic flights, progress to incorporating sensors and telemetry data, and then learn to use the drone’s vision sensors to navigate and interact with the environment.
 Along the way, students practice coding the drone to pick up and transport cargo, culminating in a final autonomous Capstone Competition.

-To learn more about the Coding Flight course, go here.
+To see an overview of the Coding Flight course, go here.

 Take Flight with VEX AIR